The federal Judiciary offers a competitive compensation package to all employees. Review our pay systems and compensation packages.

 Judiciary Salary Plan

-The Judiciary Salary Plan (JSP) covers all executives and their second-in-commands, judges’ personal staff, court interpreters, and court law clerks.
+The Judiciary Salary Plan (JSP) covers all executives and their deputies, judges’ personal staff, court interpreters, and court law clerks.
 These pay rates are also used for graded employees in federal public defender organizations.

 Court reporters in the judiciary have a unique compensation structure that includes both salary and transcript income.
 The pay rates listed reflect the salary component of court reporter income.